Soezdemir23/todo-api/README.md

 ## How does it go right now?

 Badly, but only timewise.
 The moments I can spend on it and tinker away is a blast as I am learning a lot.
+I think I finally understood the backend a bit better than when I followed a curriculum on the backend that was just based on node.js.
+The security and lying around environment variables leave a lot to be desired, but I will deal with them in due time as they do not contain any sensible information.
+For now it should be a proof of concept and just to test it.

-## I know it's not production ready, but I want to test it
+## I know it's not production ready, but I want to test it regardless the state

 + Get yourself an api tester/design suite like postman or insomnia.
 Curl works too if you know how to use it.
   + the root folder has an exported collection you can import called `Todo-api.postman_collection.json` to test